BridgeHands

 (1C) P (P) ?

 North has 13 HCP but no comfortable bid, missing a 5 card suit to bid or the required 3 cards in the unbid suits needed to Double.
-South has only 10 point but by borrowing strength from partner in the balancing seat to keep the auction alive, South can open the bidding.
-While a Reopening Doubling is often appropriate, in situations such as this one the balancer does better to bid 1 Notrump without a stopper under Left Hand Opponent's bid suit - better to have partner with stoppers behind the opening opponent.
+South has 13 points, enough to open the bidding.
+While making a Reopening Doubling is often appropriate, in situations such as this the balancer often does better to bid 1 Notrump without a stopper under Left Hand Opponent's bid suit.
+This is based on the theory that it's better that partner likely holds stoppers behind the opening opponent.
 With the favorable position of the cards here, South can actually make 3 Notrump.

 Also see Books on Doubles, Balancing